-We are living in very strange times due to COVID-19 forcing us to adjust to new daily routines.
+We are living in very strange times forcing us to adjust to new daily routines.
 One of the specific areas of impact is our sleeping patterns which are now more irregular than ever before due to the lockdown, working from home and no longer having to commute to work.

 We all have evenings when we find it hard to fall asleep or find ourselves waking up in the night.
 How we sleep and how much sleep we need is different for all of us and changes as we get older.

 The main thing to note is longer stretches of bad sleep can start to affect our lives.
 It can cause extreme tiredness and make usually manageable tasks harder and over time we may experience insomnia.
 Insomnia can last for months or even years, but usually improves if we change your sleeping habits.

 Fitbit my game changer